KyleRego/KyleRego.github.io/collections/_software_development_notes/service-oriented-design.markdown

 mathjax: false
 ---

-**This note is a work in progress.
-This book is really excellent though.**
+These are notes about using a services-oriented approach with Ruby on Rails applications mostly based on the book with the same name as the title of this article.
+The book is excellently written and dense with many complete code examples and useful takeaways related to the topic and related issues.
+Although it is a bit old and microservices, which this book does not even mention, are a much hotter topic, this book is definitely still worth reading.
+My review: it's a buy.

 # What is a service?

 A service is a system that responds to HTTP requests.
-A broader definition may be a system that provides some functionality through a standard interface.
-This book generally uses the first definition and focuses on services which follow a RESTful paradigm.
+It may also be defined as a system that provides some functionality through a standard interface.

 # Service-oriented design

-A service-oriented approach provides many advantages, but it does require more up-front design around how to separate logic and data in an application.
+There are many advantages to the service-oriented approach with the disadvantage that it requires more up-front design around the separation of logic and data.
 Amazon's service-oriented approach to its internal systems informed its development of Amazon Web Services.

 The parts of a Rails application that are best extracted to services are those with the most stable and well understood requirements.

 ## Isolation